department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/082023-NOD-Enhancement-Validation/research-plan.md

 **Issue Selection and Disagreement Enhancements**

+- We believe that not all Veterans know that they have access to decision letters through va.gov.
 - We believe there may be limited benefit to providing access to decision letters.
-Veterans may not know where to locate information surrounding specific contention decisions.
+Veterans may need help locating information surrounding specific contention decisions.
 - We believe that Veterans will be able to identify where to provide additional information about their appeal and differentiate those fields from fields